niz4mm/DeepFake/README.md

 - Adam Optimizer

 ### Performance:
-- Achieved high accuracy on test set (mention actual % if available)
+- Achieved 84% accuracy on the test

 ---